Try This: Display with Variable Labels

 Example script: first_string_try_this

-• Change the name of the script from first_string_intro to first_string_try_this.
+• Change project's name from first_string_intro to first_string_try_this.

 # first_string_try_this